-Provident Fund or PF is a type of social security benefit wherein the benefits are paid in a lump-sum amount at the time of retirement.
+Employee Provident Fund or PF is a kind of social security benefit wherein the benefits are paid in a lump-sum amount at the time of retirement.

 In India, it is referred to as Employees’ Provident Fund or EPF and is administered by the Employees’ Provident Fund Organization (EPFO).

-Under the EPF scheme, both employers and employees contribute towards the PF.
+Under the EPF scheme, both employers and employees contribute towards the Provident Fund (PF).
 This contribution from both the employer and the employee is deposited in the EPF account.

 Each employee enrolled under EPF scheme will have an EPF account and a PF number.
 The PF number of an employee will change when you change the organization.

-Universal Account Number or UAN is another number which is given to the employee and this number does not change when you change the organization.
+Universal Account Number (UAN) is another number which is given to the employee and this number does not change when you change the organization.

 PF is calculated on Basic and DA of your salary.